-1. Dogwood Acres Development Fund - Purpose: to finance the improvement and development at Dogwood Acres.
-Funds are disbursed by action of the Committee Ministry of Dogwood Acres and reported to the next stated meeting of presbytery.
+Development Fund.
+Funds are disbursed by action of the Ministry of Dogwood Acres and reported to the next stated meeting of presbytery.

-- 2. Dogwood Acres Timber Management Fund Purpose: to defray costs of managing_the Dogwood Acres forest area with net proceeds to be transferred to the Dogwood Acres Development Fund.
-Funds are disbursed by action of the Committee on Ministry of Dogwood Acres and reported to the next stated meeting of presbytery. - 3.
-Dogwood Acres Endowment Fund Purpose: to undergird the maintenance, repair, and improvement of Dogwood Acres Camp and Conference Center.
-Funds are disbursed by action of the Committee on Ministry of Dogwood Acres and reported to the next stated meeting of Ppresbytery. - 4.
+- 3. Dogwood Acres Endowment Fund Purpose: to undergird the maintenance, repair, and improvement of Dogwood Acres Camp and Conference Center.
+Funds are disbursed by action of the Ministry of Dogwood Acres and reported to the next stated meeting of presbytery. - 4.
 Brian Monroe Endowment Fund Purpose: to provide a fund the income from which shall be a supplement for the administration of the camp program, not capital improvements.
-Income from the endowment may be disbursed by action of the Committee on Ministry of Dogwood Acres and reported to the next stated meeting of presbytery. - 5.
+Income from the endowment may be disbursed by action of the Ministry of Dogwood Acres and reported to the next stated meeting of presbytery. - 5.
 Dogwood Acres Circle of Friends Fund: Purpose: to generate funds to cover the cost of producing and distributing information about Dogwood Acres, special events for Friends of Dogwoods Acres, and to build the Dogwood Acres Endowment and Campership Funds.
 Source: Gifts of congregations, individuals and organizations designated for the Circle of Friends program.
-Money from this fund is distributed by action of the Committee Ministry of Dogwood Acres for the purposes identified above and reported to the next stated meeting of presbytery. - 6.
-Julia Woodward Scholarship Fund -The funds are disbursed upon request of the camp director or the Committee on Ministry of Dogwood Acres, and reported to the Ministry of Presbytery Administration Operations at the end of each summer camp season. - 7.
+Money from this fund is distributed by action of the Ministry of Dogwood Acres for the purposes identified above and reported to the next stated meeting of presbytery. - 6.
+Julia Woodward Scholarship Fund -The funds are disbursed upon request of the camp director or the Ministry of Dogwood Acres and reported to the Ministry of Presbytery Operations at the end of each summer camp season. - 7.
 Joe Vaughn Memorial Camp Scholarship Fund Purpose: To provide scholarships for underprivileged children within the Presbytery of Florida with emphasis on children and youth from Bay County, FL, to attend summer camp at Dogwood Acres.
-The funds are disbursed upon the approval and awarding of the scholarship and request by the Committee Ministry of Dogwood Acres. - 8.
+The funds are disbursed upon the approval and awarding of the scholarship and request by the Ministry of Dogwood Acres. - 8.
 Fund for the Least of These Purpose: to fund special needs retreats at Dogwood Acres.
-Funds are disbursed by action of the Committee on Ministry of Dogwood Acres and reported at the next stated meeting of Ppresbytery. - VII.
-Payroll: Employees of Presbyterythe presbytery shall be paid bi-monthly, ordinarily on the 15th of the month for the period first through fifteenth and on the 30th of the month for the period sixteenth through the 31st, or the last working day prior to these dates. - VIII.
-Investment of Funds: In accordance with provisions of the Manual of Presbytery, the treasurer is Operations, the treasurer is authorized, with the concurrence of the Committee on Presbytery Administration Ministry of Presbytery Operations, to deposit the various funds of the presbytery in appropriate financial institutions, and to open and close accounts as needed.
+Funds are disbursed by action of the Ministry of Dogwood Acres and reported at the next stated meeting of presbytery. - VII.
+Payroll: Employees of the presbytery shall be paid bi-monthly, ordinarily on the 15th of the month for the period first through fifteenth and on the 30th of the month for the period sixteenth through the 31st, or the last working day prior to these dates. - VIII.
+Investment of Funds: In accordance with provisions of the Manual of Operations, the treasurer is authorized, with the concurrence of the Ministry of Presbytery Operations, to deposit the various funds of the presbytery in appropriate financial institutions, and to open and close accounts as needed.
 In the investment of funds, safety and liquidity as well as maximum return shall be considered. - IX.
-Capital Funds Policy: This policy is intended to give the Presbytery of Florida guidelines for the frequency and management of capital campaigns and is intended to give teams/committeesMinistries of the Ppresbytery rules for proposing campaigns.

-A capital campaign is any solicitation of funds for purposes not included in the operating_budget of the presbytery.
+Capital Funds Policy: This policy is intended to give the Presbytery of Florida guidelines for the frequency and management of capital campaigns and is intended to give Ministries of the presbytery rules for proposing campaigns. - A capital campaign is any solicitation of funds for purposes not included in the operating budget of the presbytery.